 Martagon lilies are unique, stunning lilies that bloom in June.
 These lily cultivars are wonderful garden plants because of their ability to withstand a wide variety of garden soils, except extremely wet conditions, as well as preferring shade unlike most lilies.
 They make beautiful companions to hostas and part shade woodland perennials or shrubs.
 Most varieties grow 3 to 4 1/2 feet tall.

 A member of the martagon family, this lily is the only upward-facing martagon species.
 A splendid plant with slightly recurved petals.
 Likes a well-drained, gritty soil with lots of compost added.

-This hybrid is among the finest of the martagon selections with its vigorous growth rate and red-colored flowers.
+This hybrid is among the finest of the martagon selections with its vigorous growth rate and dark red-colored flowers.
 Very stunning in the shaded landscape.

 The willowy stems of ‘Dalhansonii’ carry many small deep chestnut reddish-brown flowers dotted with gold spots.
 Because of its tall stature, it is suitable for the back of the perennial border.